Go back

 Increasing profile completion also positively impacted the general match score.
 But the biggest gain came from removing "low match" labels, showing only the percentage.

-Failed Verification Hypothesis: Our hypothesis that users would send requests to verify their experience (especially current workplace experience) failed, with only 28% completing verification.
+It was cumbersome, intimidating and a long process to verify experience (especially current workplace experience), with only 28% completing verification.

-I added self-experience verification, which increased the amount of experience verification from 28% to 65%, further impacting the general match score.
+I added self-experience verification to simplify the process and make it less intimidating, which increased the amount of experience verification from 28% to 65%, further impacting the general match score.

 Result: